kamirov/matlab-powerusb/README.md

-# MATLAB PowerUSB Wrapper
+# MATLAB PowerUSB Wrappers
-MATLAB wrapper for the powerUSB AC power controller driver.
-Exposes 3 functions:

-* `powerusb()`
-* `powerusb_on()`
-* `powerusb_off()`.

-The powerUSB AC power controller is essentially a power bar whose sockets can be enabled/disabled by USB (more information on [the PowerUSB website](http://www.pwrusb.com/)).
-These functions call the pwrusbcmd executable, which along with the powerUSB driver (PwrUSBDll.dll) should be present in one directory.
+MATLAB wrappers for the powerUSB AC power controller's driver.
+This is essentially a power bar whose sockets can be enabled/disabled by USB (more information on [the PowerUSB website](http://www.pwrusb.com/)).
+This wrapper allows you to do so through MATLAB function calls.

 When I made this, PowerUSB didn't publicly release a 64-bit driver, so I couldn't use their API with my 64-bit MATLAB installation.
 They did have an executable though, so I made a few MATLAB wrappers that call it with the appropriate arguments.

+The functions call the pwrusbcmd executable, which along with the powerUSB driver (PwrUSBDll.dll) should be present in one directory.

 ## Functions